 - State-issued Birth Certificate

-- Signed Certificate of Immunization, Conditional Certificate of Immunization or Religious Exemption Certificate (Religious Exemption Certificate provided by Health Department)
+- Signed SC DHEC Certificate of Immunization, SC Conditional Certificate of Immunization or SC Religious Exemption Certificate (Religious Exemption Certificate provided by SC Health Department or a doctor's office)

 - Two current “proof of residency” document such as a current electric bill or current mortgage/lease statement